miklevin/MikeLev.in/_posts/2023-05-24-don-t-listen-to-the-nattering-nabobs-of-the-aipocalypse-and-here-s-why.md

 that mumbo jumbo I tease but fully believe in.
 Machines can be made to be empathic.
 Even hard science brings us there through the teachings of Nash and game theory.
 Not everything is a zero-sum game, nor needs to be thought of that way.

-To say that it's inevitable that robots will is to reveal your own upbringing.
+To say that it's statistically inevitable that one of the infinite doomsday scenarios will play out because it only has to happen once is to ignore humanity's repeated ability to beat the odds.
+We've been through filter events before, and robots are going to be smarter than us.
+To believe in this doomsday fairytale is to reveal to the world your own upbringing.
 Probably sibling rivalries and emotionally distant parents, I'd guess.

+It is ***not*** a mathematical certainty that we will be destroyed by our own creations.
+The only objective facts in this argument is that we are still here, so optimists are objectively correct.
+And that we are still here, so pessimists are objectively wrong.
+There's not much you can hang your hat on in today's world of fake news and moral relativism, but this is one of those things.
+Optimists technically have the facts on their side, and pessimists are relying on nonfalsifiable arguments.

 Another interesting thing is that with such hyper-awareness, one does not need a hell with a devil to punish you for your sins.
 Hell is something that comes